Sandy Allen (cricketer)

 Alexander Philip Wortley Allen (born 13 October 1984) is a former first-class cricketer.
 A wicketkeeper and right-handed batsman, he was born in Solihull, Warwickshire and played one first-class match for Warwickshire County Cricket Club in 2002.
-He scored an unbeaten 18 and took a catch against West Indies A and also played two List A one-day matches, for Warwickshire Cricket Board in 2002 and Devon in 2005.
-He played in the Minor Counties Championship for Devon from 2005 to 2007.
+He scored an unbeaten 18 and took a catch against West Indies A and also played two List A one-day matches: one for Warwickshire Cricket Board in 2002 and one for Devon in 2005.
+He also competed in the Minor Counties Championship for Devon from 2005 to 2007.

-His grandfather, Esmond Lewis, was also a first-class cricketer, playing 47 matches for Warwickshire after the Second World War.
+His grandfather, Esmond Lewis, was also a first-class cricketer who played 47 matches for Warwickshire after the Second World War.